redlibrarian/redlibrarian.github.io/_posts/2017-03-14-dyer-witheford-cyber-proletariat.markdown

 many other classes of people who are just as - if not more - oppressed by capitalism, but who are left out of many twentieth-century accounts of class struggle.

+This critical view of the technologies of "late capitalism" are of vital importance to librarians right now.
+Gone are the days when we could uncritically look at our automation systems and think solely of the efficiencies they would introduce to our workflows and the benefits to our users through unmediated access to systems and the consistency offered by automated and networked metadata systems (e.g. MARC).
+We have to be aware of how these technologies are contributing to a reproletarianzation of library workers and our user constituencies, but also how the technologies we rely on are themselves reliant on criminally exploitated labourers in cheap labour zones at the end of networked supply chains.
+We can no longer subscribe to the optimistic view of "the information society" with the liberating effect of its technology, as I was taught in library school.
+We have to recognize our
+- complicit - place in a global "vortex" of high-speed, high-tech, forces and relations of production.